edwios/weighing-scale/README.md

 Optionally, the measured data can be uploaded to the cloud for other purposes, such as Thingspeak.com for charting (included as sample in source), or pushingbox.com for alerts.

+Details please see <a href="http://blog.l3l4.com/iot/kitchenscale01/">Conneting a Weigh Scale</a>